Jhana 8 logo with lotus leaf.

 4 am. wakeup; 6:30 am. breakfast; 7:30 am.
 Individual interviews begin; 11 am. lunch.
 Day is spent in or near one’s kuti doing intensive individual practice.
 Meditators should not sleep more than 6 hours.
 No group practice is offered.

-Good quality and variety; vegetarian is available on request.
+Good quality and variety.
 Two meals are served in the morning.
 Meditators eat mindfully in their kutis.
 The community eats as a group on special occasions.
+The center provides vegetarian meals, and like most Buddhist centers, meals are taken before noon in line with monastic traditions.

 Yes, necessary to arrange accommodations.